Home run: Records

 Major League Baseball keeps running totals of all-time home runs by the team, including teams no longer active (before 1900) as well as by individual players.
-Gary Sheffield hit the 250,000th home run in MLB history with a grand slam on September 8, 2008.
-Sheffield had hit MLB's 249,999th home run against Gio González in his previous at-bat.
+Gary Sheffield hit the 250,000th home run in all of MLB history (according to the then-current definition of the major leagues, which excluded Negro league baseball) with a grand slam on September 8, 2008.
+Sheffield had hit the MLB's 249,999th home run against Gio González in his previous at-bat.

 The all-time, verified professional baseball record for career home runs for one player, excluding the U.S. Negro leagues during the era of segregation, is held by Sadaharu Oh.
 Oh spent his entire career playing for the Yomiuri Giants in Japan's Nippon Professional Baseball, later managing the Giants, the Fukuoka SoftBank Hawks and the 2006 World Baseball Classic Japanese team.
 Oh holds the all-time home run world record, having hit 868 home runs in his career.

 In Major League Baseball, the career record is 762, held by Barry Bonds, who broke Hank Aaron's record on August 7, 2007, when he hit his 756th home run at AT&T Park off pitcher Mike Bacsik.
 Only eight other major league players have hit as many as 600: Hank Aaron (755), Babe Ruth (714), Albert Pujols (703), Alex Rodriguez (696), Willie Mays (660), Ken Griffey Jr. (630), Jim Thome (612), and Sammy Sosa (609).
-Miguel Cabrera holds the record for currently active MLB players with 507.
+Giancarlo Stanton holds the record for currently active MLB players with 453 as of the end of the 2025 season.

-The single season record is 73, set by Barry Bonds in 2001.
-Other notable single season records were achieved by Babe Ruth who hit 60 in 1927, Roger Maris, with 61 home runs in 1961, Aaron Judge, with 62 home runs in 2022, and Sammy Sosa and Mark McGwire, who hit 66 and 70 respectively, in 1998.
+The single-season record is 73, set by Barry Bonds in 2001.
+Other notable single-season records were achieved by Babe Ruth who hit 60 in 1927, Roger Maris, with 61 home runs in 1961, Aaron Judge, with 62 home runs in 2022, and Sammy Sosa and Mark McGwire, who hit 66 and 70 respectively, in 1998.